-Learn what residential life can feel like in our new, light-filled dormitory in downtown Boise, called Riverstone House.
+Learn what residential life can feel like in our new, light-filled dormitory, called Riverstone House, in downtown Boise.
 Students will share our dual-occupancy rooms, enjoy group meals, study and explore together, and build friendships.

 Two adult Residential Coordinators will be on site to supervise and assist students.

 One of Riverstone’s college counselors will lead a class that focuses on the American college application process.